sgchun/nps/README.md

    ```

 ## NPS Test datsets
 We provide two sets of simulated test cases.
-They are provided separately from the software distribution and can be downloaded from Sunyaev Lab FTP server (**ftp://genetics.bwh.harvard.edu/download/schun/**).
+They are provided separately from the software distribution and can be downloaded from [HERE](https://www.dropbox.com/sh/qq2vmeapkktq9xa/AAAUz88snBjq1hDnKgXNmFWIa?dl=0).
 Test set #1 is relatively small and can be easily run on desktop whereas test set #2 is a more realistic dataset but requires serious computational resource to run NPS.

 Test set | Total # of simulated SNPs | # of simulated causal SNPs | NPS disk space requirement | NPS run time
 --- | --- | --- | --- | ---